SloughJE/aerial_straps_classifier/README.md

 - gcloud run deploy SERVICE_NAME: Deploys the application to Google Cloud Run with the service name SERVICE_NAME.
 - --image gcr.io/PROJECT_ID/IMAGE_NAME: Specifies the Docker image to deploy from GCR.
 - --platform managed: Indicates that the platform is fully managed by Google Cloud.
-- --region REGION: Specifies the region where the service will be deployed.
+- --region REGION: Specifies the region where the service will be deployed (e.g. `us-east1`).

 ### Additional Commands for Debugging